 2) Instruction needs to be individual and intensive

 The specific sounds (44 in total for English) and sound combinations any specific reader will have difficulty with are always unique and so instruction must be tailored to those weaknesses.
-And because dyslexics tent to require many more repetitions to retain the information, the practice needs to be intensive and conducted in small groups or on a 1-1 bases.
+And because dyslexics tend to require many more repetitions to retain the information, the practice needs to be intensive and conducted in small groups or on a 1-1 basis.

 3) Use multi-sensory methods

 The student with auditory dyslexia needs to draw upon other learning methods to compensate for their auditory deficit.
 What are those methods? visual, touch, and kinesthetic (movement) are three helpful ones.

 Instruction needs to involve touching the letters, seeing the letters (hopefully colorful), and even physically moving the letters around as they hear and reproduce the sounds in order to retain the learning.

 SLP's can help your child configure their lips and tongue to produce the most difficult of English pronunciations and build their confidence in distinguishing, reproducing and comprehending sounds and words.